-3 44-weeks includes 30-weeks published semester dates by the University (detailed above) and an additional 14-week period for your dissertation (weeks 39-52).
+3 44-weeks includes the 31-weeks of published term dates, and an additional 13-week period for your dissertation.

 4 International PGR students who are intending to work full-time during any part of their vacation must apply for Authorised Absence.
 More details can be found on the Authorised Absence for International Students web-page.